EntityGraphQL/EntityGraphQL/README.md

 Now if a field or mutation has `AuthorizeClaims` it will check if the supplied `ClaimsIdentity` contains any of those claims using the claim type `ClaimTypes.Role`.

-_Note: if you provide multiple `[GraphQLAuthorize]` attributes on a single field/mutation they are treat as `AND` meaning all claims are required.
-If you provide a single `[GraphQLAuthorize]` attribute with multiple claims in it they are treats as `OR` i.e. any of the claims are required.
+_Note: if you provide multiple `[GraphQLAuthorize]` attributes on a single field/mutation they are treated as `AND` meaning all claims are required.
+If you provide a single `[GraphQLAuthorize]` attribute with multiple claims in it they are treated as `OR` i.e. having any of the claims listed will grant access.

 ## Mutations